Fumnanya92/Grace/README.md

 🧪 Validation & Logging | 🟡 In Progress | Stronger upload validation, chat-level error handling
 🔧 Admin Authentication | 🔲 Not Started | Add login/session for admin dashboard (optional)
 📊 Analytics Dashboard | 🔲 Not Started | Track intents, drop-off, conversion trends (Phase 3)

+Brief DescriptionGrace is an AI-powered conversational assistant designed to automate customer engagement, sales, and support for businesses across messaging platforms like WhatsApp, Instagram, Telegram, and TikTok.
+It is tailored for individual businesses but can scale to support multiple tenants, allowing each to customize their catalogs, configurations, tone, and speech libraries.
+Grace streamlines complex interactions such as order inquiries, payments, and order tracking, learning over time to better serve the unique audience of each business.
+Features

+AI-Powered Conversations: Provide natural and engaging interactions with customers.
+Multi-Tenant Support: Allow multiple businesses to upload their unique configurations and catalogs.
+Product Catalog Management: Enable businesses to upload product details, images, and pricing.
+Company Information Setup: Allow businesses to share their mission, values, and contact details.
+Return Policies Configuration: Let businesses define return and refund policies for customer clarity.
+Payment Integration: Support multiple payment gateways like Flutterwave and Paystack for seamless transactions.
+Sales and Promotions Management: Highlight ongoing discounts and provide coupon code functionalities.
+FAQs and Common Queries: Allow businesses to upload FAQs for quick customer reference.
+E-commerce Integration: Integrate with platforms like Shopify, Alibaba, and Amazon for product management.
+Voice Note and Audio Transcription: Enable customers to communicate via voice messages with transcription capabilities.
+User Profile Tracking: Store customer interactions and preferences for personalized service.
+Analytics Dashboard: Provide businesses with data insights on customer interactions and engagement.
+Subscription and Permission System: Manage user subscriptions and access permissions effectively.
+Auto-Email Receipts and Payment Reminders: Automate communication after transactions.
+Inline Payment Options: Facilitate in-chat payments for convenience.

+User Flow

+Businesses sign up and log in to the Grace platform.
+Users configure their business profiles by uploading product catalogs, company information, and policies.
+Customers initiate conversations with Grace through their preferred messaging platform.
+Grace engages with customers based on the configured settings, handling inquiries, and guiding them through the purchasing process.
+Customers receive instant responses, product details, and payment options.
+Upon transaction completion, Grace sends automated receipts and payment reminders.

+Technical Stack

+Frontend: React for a responsive user interface, integrated with messaging APIs (WhatsApp, Instagram, etc.).
+Backend: Node.js with Express for server-side logic and API handling.
+Database: MongoDB for storing user data, product catalogs, and configurations.
+AI Framework: TensorFlow or Dialogflow for natural language processing and conversation management.
+Payment Processing: Integration with Flutterwave, Paystack, and other payment gateways.

+Design Guidelines

+Styling Guidelines: Use a modern, clean design with a color palette that reflects professionalism and approachability.
+Typography: Use legible fonts, ensuring consistency across all text elements for clarity.
+Page Layout: Organize elements intuitively, prioritizing user flow and ease of access to features.
+Navigation Structure: Implement a simple menu with clear labels for each functionality to enhance user experience.

+Backend Structure

+Database Architecture: Design a schema that includes collections for users, products, transactions, and configurations.
+API Endpoints: Define RESTful endpoints for user authentication, product management, conversation handling, and payment processing.
+Security Measures: Implement OAuth for user authentication, and ensure data encryption for sensitive information.

+In-Scope and Out-of-Scope ItemsIn-Scope:

+Core features as listed above.
+Multi-tenant customization capabilities.
+Integration with major payment gateways.

+Out-of-Scope:

+Advanced machine learning models for predictive analytics.
+Custom development for platforms outside the listed messaging apps.
+Enterprise-level support for businesses with significantly larger needs.